acaloiaro/topk-taupath/README.md

 The topk-taupath algorithm described in "The TopK Tau-Path Screen for Monotone Association": https://arxiv.org/pdf/1509.00549.pdf

+Caveat: This repository does _not yet_ include the high performance FastBCS2 implementation.
+The R  codeis forthcoming, and then I'll add Java and Golang as well.
+Cheers

+- AC

 # About

 The goal of this repository is to provide implementations of the top-k taupath algorithm in multiple langauges.
 The key algorithm _FastBCS_ (Fast Backward Conditional Search) will be provided in its original form, in addition to the much faster _FastBCS2_.